DerGuru/The-Resonant/New Chapters/03 - Part3/P3-06_Elyras_Ritual_Planning.md

 ﻿## Part 3 - Synthesis | Ch.
-06 - Once we start, we commit
+06 - I'd consider coming out of retirement

 Three weeks into the agreement, Milo found the notebook.